-The TAMT identifies University affiliates or non-affiliates who have engaged in threatening behaviors or done something that raised serious concern about their well-being, stability, or potential for violence or suicide.
+The TAMT identifies University affiliates or non-affiliates who have engaged in behaviors that have raised serious concern about their well-being, stability, or potential for violence or suicide.

-The TAMT further develops and implements a plan to manage and/or monitor the person or threat, monitor the plan, and refer and follow up as needed.
+The TAMT will then develop and implement a plan to manage and/or monitor the person or threat and follow up as needed.

 TAMT team members are responsible for treating their work confidentially.
 While a TAMT team member cannot promise confidentiality during the intake or reporting process, information will be shared only with those who need to know.

-TAMT members may not disclose confidential material to anyone outside of the TAMT process, unless the team determines that disclosure is warranted because the individual receiving the information is a university official or emergency responder with a need to know.
+TAMT members may not disclose confidential material to anyone outside of the TAMT process, unless the team determines that disclosure is warranted to facilitate assessment or intervention in a case.